Anantapur: Education

 Anantapur is an important education centre of the district which has many schools, colleges and universities.
-Prominent institutions and universities include, Sri Krishnadevaraya University, JNTU Anantapur, Sri Sathya Sai University, central University of Andhra Pradesh, Government Medical College, Arts College, PVKK Institute of Technology etc.
+Prominent institutions and universities include, Sri Krishnadevaraya University, JNTU Anantapur, Sri Sathya Sai University, Central University of Andhra Pradesh, Government Medical College, Arts College, PVKK Institute of Technology, Central university of Andhra Pradesh[CUAP], Srinivasa Ramanujan Institute of Technology, Anantha Lakshmi Institute of Technology and Science, Sri Venkateswara institute of Technology and etc.

 Sports

 Anantapur has many sports facilities and hosted the Irani Cup in 1963–64 when Rest of India scored their lowest total of 83 against the then Ranji trophy winners Bombay, played at the Sanjeeva Reddy stadium.
 Several Ranji trophy matches and other regional tournaments for basketball, badminton, etc. have been hosted in Anantapur.

 The Anantapur Sports Village (ASV), located alongside the National Highway 7.
 The Anantapur Cricket Ground sits within a 40 acre complex which is managed by the Rural Development Trust (RDT).
 In October 2010, Rafael Nadal opened the Rafael Nadal Tennis School, which hosts district, state and national-level tournaments, as well as laying equal emphasis on the children's education and tennis training.

 There are several Indoor Stadiums for Basketball and Badminton under local bodies which conducts District, State and National Competitions.
 There are many coaching class for taekwondo and Karate.
 There are also coaching centres for swimming which conduct district competitions.